Sharing Our Story

 • 3 Tablespoons butter,

 It was March of 1984 when the envelope arrived in the mail from the New York State Department of Health.
-I stared at it for 5 minutes before opening it to find the results of my Administrators exam.
-Upon opening it I learned that I had become the latest person to be licensed as a nursing home administrator in the State of New York.
+I stared at it for five minutes before opening it to find the results of my Administrators exam.
+Upon opening it, I learned that I had become the latest person to be licensed as a nursing home administrator in the State of New York.

 Like most things in life, it was a lot simpler back then to run a nursing home and to access care.